 Of course, Kate has attended a number of Coach Core events recently too.
 Coach Core is an apprenticeship scheme that gives young people aged between 16-14 the chance to become the next generation of inspirational sports coaches.
 It is part of The Royal Foundation, a philanthropic organisation founded by William and Harry, which Kate joined in 2011.

 Scottish tennis coach Judy Murray and retired British pro tennis player Tim Henman also attended the roundtable discussion.
 As you may remember, Judy Murray founded ‘Tennis on the Road‘, an organisation that promotes tennis to children generation in Scotland.
-Of course, The Duchess has met Ms Murray on a number of occasions in the past.

 One would assume Kate has brought everybody together to discuss a collaboration or plan a future initiative.
 Hopefully, the roundtable meeting is an indication that Kate will take part in more tennis-related engagements in the future, which has an added benefit for us: we’re likely to see more of Kate’s sporty style!

 NOTE: This wasn’t the only unannounced engagement.
 According to the Court Circular (an official record of royal engagements), Kate also met with Nick Gibb MP, the Minister of State for School Standards, earlier in the morning.
 (Thanks to Cepe Smith for sharing this information on Twitter.)
 Kate first met Nick in January during a visit to Roe Green Junior School, where she launched Heads Together’s new mental health teaching resource.
-Here’s a photo of the two chatting with children during that event:

 There’s only one photograph of Kate from the roundtable discussion, which makes it tricky to complete a write-up of her outfit.
 From the picture, it looks like she is wearing her Redgrave coat by British fashion label Goat.